gthomson31/Snowplow-QuickStart-CircleCI/README.md

 <p align="center"><img src="./media/circleci_setup.jpg" width="350" height="300" /></p>

 4. Run the Prerequisite Stack (networking_db_stack) to create the required networks and DynamoDB Table for TF locks.
-    - Store the Network outputs from this.
+    - Store the Network outputs from this to be added in the next step.
     - Update the (terraform_files) to reflect the Created DB

 5. Populate the CircleCI Enviroment Vars for the Pipeline - You should have a value for all below.